-Wine has a reputation as a simple, one-ingredient drink.
-But that all-natural street cred can be misleading.
+Wine has long been considered a pure elixir, but that all-natural street cred can be misleading.

 “We cling to the romantic idea that wine is made simply from grapes and yeast and love,” says Bianca Bosker, author of Cork Dork: A Wine-Fueled Adventure Among the Obsessive Sommeliers, Big Bottle Hunters, and Rogue Scientists Who Taught Me to Live for Taste.
 “Yet there are more than 60 additives that can legally go into wine to shape its taste, flavor, texture, and more.”

-So how can conscientious consumers make smart choices?
-Learning about wine’s most common additives and interventions is a good place to start.
+So how can conscientious wine-lovers make smart choices?
+Learning about common additives and interventions is a good place to start.

 In other words, humans have been altering wine for some time.
 But why?
-Why can’t a bottle of wine be just grapes and yeast?
+Can’t a bottle of wine be just grapes and yeast?

-In truth, it can — and today, many farmers and winemakers are striving to bring more transparency to the market, and some sommelier-led, direct-to-consumer programs have sprung up to help connect wine consumers with healthier options.
-The trend has even reached restaurants and liquor stores, with minimal intervention, as we see “natural” options appearing on menus and store shelves.
+In truth, it can.
+Today, many farmers and vintners are striving to bring more transparency to the market, and some sommelier-led, direct-to-consumer programs have emerged to deliver less-adulterated options.
+The trend has even reached restaurants and liquor stores; “natural” wines now appear frequently on menus and store shelves.

-But the more nuanced reality is that wine is a delicate and temperamental beverage, quick to go bad or taste “off.”
-That’s why wine has a long history of intervention, and why many winemakers continue in that tradition.
+But wine is a delicate and temperamental beverage, quick to go bad or taste “off.”
+That’s why it has a long history of intervention, and why many winemakers continue in that tradition.

 “A lot of these wines smell like nail-polish remover or taste of apple-cider vinegar,” Nadel concedes.